Ancient Maya art: Architecture

 In the palaces and temple rooms, the 'corbelled vault' was often applied.
 Though not an effective means to increase interior space, as it required thick stone walls to support the high ceiling, some temples utilized repeated arches, or a corbelled vault, to construct an inner sanctuary (e.g., that of the Temple of the Cross at Palenque).

-The northern Maya area (Campeche and Yucatan) shows characteristics of its own.
-Its Classic Puuc, Chenes, and Rio Bec architecture is characterized by ornamentation in stone; geometrical reduction of realistic decoration; stacking of rain god snouts to build facades; use of portals shaped like serpent mouths; and, in the Rio Bec area, the use of solid pseudo temple-pyramids.
+The northern Maya area (Campeche and Yucatan) shows architectural characteristics of its own.
+Its Classic regional styles, called Puuc ('Hills'), Chenes ('Sources'), and Rio Bec, are characterized by mosaic facades in stone; geometrical reduction of realistic decoration; stacking of rain god snouts to build facades; use of portals shaped like serpent mouths; and, in the southernmost or Rio Bec area, the use of solid pseudo temple-pyramids.
 The most important Puuc site is Uxmal.
 Chichen Itza, dominating Yucatán from the Late Classic to well into the Post-Classic, features Classic buildings in Chenes and Puuc style as well as Post-Classic building types of Mexican derivation, such as the radial four-staircase pyramid, the colonnaded hall, and the circular temple.
 The latter features were inherited by the succeeding kingdom of Mayapan.

 Far to the South, the Guatemalan Highlands had their own longstanding building traditions.
 However, by the Classic period, settlements did by and large not participate in the great artistic traditions of the Lowland area.
 In the Postclassic period, the architecture of relatively young hilltop sites, such as the Quiché capital Q'umarkaj, shows strong Toltec influences, not unlike the architecture of Chichén Itzá and Mayapán to the north.
 No significant murals or sculptures have been preserved from the Postclassic Highlands.

 Stone sculpture

 The main Preclassic sculptural style from the Maya area is that of Izapa, a large site on the Pacific coast where many stelas and (frog-shaped) altars were found showing motifs also present in Olmec art.
 The stelas, mostly without inscriptions, often show mythological and narrative subjects, some of which appear to relate to the Twin myth of the Popol Vuh.
 However, next to nothing is known about the settlement's former ethnic composition.
 Artistically, Izapa is closely related to Kaminaljuyú, a huge and almost completely destroyed site once dominating the Guatemalan Highlands.
-Among its scattered remains are highlights of Late Preclassic sculpture, such as an altar with an intricate figural relief accompanied by a long inscription (Monument 10).
+Among its scattered remains are highlights of Late Preclassic sculpture, such as Monument 10, an altar with an intricate figural relief accompanied by a long inscription.

-For the Classic Period of the Mayas, the following major classes of stone sculpture (usually executed in limestone) may be distinguished.
+For the Classic Period of the central Maya area, the following major classes of stone sculpture (usually executed in limestone) may be distinguished.